Connect with others who understand.

 • Stay physically active.

-• Avoid alcohol, stimulants, and smoking.
+• Avoid alcohol, stimulants, and tobacco.

 • Eat a heart-healthy diet.